mesosphere/mesosaurus/README.md

 ## Coding Conventions
 We try to follow the usual
 [Scala Style Guide](http://docs.scala-lang.org/style/),
-but we insist in two things:
+but we insist on two things:
 1. No TAB character is allowed anywhere in source code.
 2. Indentation must be 4 spaces, not 2.